lcmd-epfl/benchmark-barrier-learning/README.md

   in the `rxn_smiles` (Cyclo-23-TS, GDB7-22-TS) or `rxn_smiles_mapped` (Proparg-21-TS) columns of each csv file
 - To run rxnmapper, run `src/mapper.py`
 - Atom mapped SMILES from rxnmapper are in the `rxn_smiles_rxnmapper` column of each csv file
-- Random atom maps are generated using `src/random_mapper.py` and are in the `rxn_smiles_random` column of each csv file
-- Python file specifying how each CGR model was run is `src/cgr.py`
+- Python file specifying how each CGR model was run is `src/cgr.py`.
+Note the hypers for each dataset are in `data` (these are referenced by `cgr.py`
 - Results of the CGR runs can be found in `results`

+### EquiReact
+- The results of running EquiReact can be found in the `equireact-results` directory, where jobs have been run using the code in https://github.com/lcmd-epfl/EquiReact (10-fold CV)